pari1jay/2_Drug-Efficacy-Prediction-Model/README.md

  - Training base models, check with test data.
  - Evaluated models using accuracy, F1-score, and Cohen’s kappa, aligning predictive insights with clinical research.

-### F1-score :
-A balance between precision and recall especially useful when the classes (e.g., active vs. inactive compounds) are imbalanced.
-It ensures the model isn't just accurate, but also reliably identifies true positives without too many false alarms.

-### Cohen’s Kappa :
-Measures how well the model agrees with actual labels beyond chance.
-It's a more robust metric than accuracy when classes are uneven or when guessing could yield misleading results.

-## 💡 Why This Matters
-This tool helps scientists focus lab efforts only on promising compounds, accelerating the drug discovery process just like a spam filter helps skip useless emails.